Last updated on August 22nd, 2022 at 06:10 am.

 May is a great time to explore Missouri.
-The weather hasn’t hit it’s summer heat or humidity, so it’s a great time to enjoy the outdoors.
+The weather hasn’t hit its summer heat or humidity, so it’s a great time to enjoy the outdoors.
+If you are looking for fun things to do in Missouri in May 2022, we’ve got the lowdown with 13 fun things to do throughout the state during the month.

 Start planning a visit to one of Missouri’s beautiful cities, gorgeous gardens, wineries, parks or a fun day trip to experience a fun festival or event.